-- 2.1 All law students and law faculty have the duty to report promptly either to the dean or to the president of the Student Bar Association all circumstances that they believe to constitute a clear violation of the code.
-Intentional breach of this duty shall be a violation of the Honor Code. - 2.2 It is the duty of every law student and law faculty member to give testimony or evidence relevant to any alleged violation of the Honor Code if requested by the student facing disciplinary charges, the person appointed to present evidence in support of the charge, or the Honor Council Board.
+- 2.1 All law students and law faculty have the duty to report promptly either to the Dean, to the member of the faculty whom the Dean has designated to oversee matters regarding the Honor Code and to preside at any hearings involving alleged violations (the "Dean's Delegate"), to the Student Bar Association ("S.B.A.")
+President, or to the student who has been elected by the Honor Council to lead its activities (the "Chair") all circumstances that they believe to constitute a clear violation of the Honor Code.
+Knowing breach of this duty shall be a violation of the Honor Code. - 2.2 It is the duty of every law student and law faculty member to give testimony or other evidence relevant to any alleged violation of the Honor Code if requested by a student facing a disciplinary charge, the person appointed by the S.B.A.
+President to present evidence in support of the charge (the "Student Prosecutor"), or the members of the Honor Council who have been chosen to hear the case (the "Hearing Panel").
 A person may refuse to testify to avoid incrimination in a violation of the Honor Code or of a public penal law.
-The Honor Council Board may excuse anyone from testifying for just cause. - 2.3 It shall be a violation of the Honor Code to engage in any of the following: - 2.3.1 To use materials or to consult with any other person: - 2.3.1.1 in an exam, except as expressly authorized by the instructor; - 2.3.1.2 in research, class preparation, or other assignment, in any manner expressly forbidden by an instructor. - 2.3.2 To submit as one's own work the work of another.
+The Dean's Delegate or the Hearing Panel may excuse anyone from testifying for just cause. - 2.3 It shall be a violation of the Honor Code to engage in any of the following: - 2.3.1 To use materials or to consult with any other person: - 2.3.1.1 in an exam, except as expressly authorized by the instructor; or - 2.3.1.2 in research, class preparation, or other assignment, in any manner expressly forbidden by an instructor.